nielsmouthaan/ejectify-macos/README.md

 - When the screens started sleeping.
 - When the system starts sleeping.

-⭐ Automatically mounts volumes again when your Mac or screens wake up, optionally after a configurable delay.
+⭐ Automatically mounts volumes again when your Mac or screens wake up, optionally after a delay.

 ⭐ Unmount all volumes instantly with the click of a button.